SaekiTominaga/frontend/javascript/details-animation/README.md

 }
 ```

 \* Don't forget to add `details[data-pre-open]` to all selectors.
-This will avoid styling in environments where JavaScript is disabled or where Customized built-in elements are not supported (e.g. Safari 16).
+This will avoid styling in environments where JavaScript is disabled.